 Legal basis of the processing

-a) Proper and comprehensive management of any communication or request you may send to Angelini (for example a request for information or assistance) [management of your requests].
+a) Proper and comprehensive management of any communication or request you may send to Angelini using the addresses on the Website (for example a request for information or assistance) [management of your requests].

-Processing of your personal data for this purpose is necessary to the execution of a contract or to the execution of precontractual measures (here construed as the “legal relationship” established between yourself and the Data Controller, following your potential request) (Art.
-6.1.b of the GDPR).
+The processing of your personal data for this purpose is necessary for the performance of a contract or precontractual measures (here construed as the “legal relationship” established between yourself and the Data Controller, following your potential request) (Art.
+6.1.b, GDPR).

-The processing of your personal data for this purpose is a legal obligation (Art 6.1.d of the GDPR).
+The processing of your personal data for this purpose is a legal obligation (Art 6.1.c, GDPR).

 c) Compliance with legal obligations.
 In certain circumstances, legislation obliges us to use your personal data (for example to inform you of a potential security breach involving your data and the measures we have taken to address the situation) [compliance with legal obligations].

-The processing of your personal data for this purpose is a legal obligation (Art 6.1.c of the GDPR).
+The processing of your personal data for this purpose is a legal obligation (Art 6.1.c GDPR).

 - Categories of data processed